Adasha/proximity-effect/README.md

 ## API
 Full details on the API are forthcoming, for now there is only an unfinished [page on the wiki](https://github.com/Adasha/proximity-effect/wiki/API-reference).

-This is a hobby project and the API has evolved, much less been planned out. v3 is the target for everything to be locked down.
+This is a hobby project and the API has evolved, much less been planned out. v3 is the target for everything to be locked down, after which semver all the way.

 ## License: